Cloak: Transitioning States on Legacy Blockchains Using Secure and Publicly Verifiable Off-Chain Multi-Party Computation: protocol

-\textbf{S2}: Receiving $\langle id_p, p\rangle$, each $P_i$ interested in the MPT autonomously computes the commitment $C_{x_i}$ of its parameter $x_i$ and sends a signed acknowledgment $ACK_i=\langle id_p, C_{x_i}\rangle$ to $\mathcal{E}$ before $t_n$. $\mathcal{E}$ receiving $ACK_i$ knows that $P_i$ is interested in the MPT.
-Then, $\mathcal{E}$ reads $TX^i_{pk}$ to get $pk_i$. $pk_i$ will be used for encrypting $P_i$'s secrets next. $\mathcal{E}$ keeps collecting $ACK_i$.
-If collected $ACK_i$ meet the settlement condition\footnote{Settlement conditions of negotiation can be flexible and configurable, \eg, all inputs required by the MPT have been provided or the number of parties exceeds a specific number.} in $p$, $\mathcal{E}$ constructs the settled proposal $p'$ which expands $p$ with parties' addresses $\bar{\textit{\textbf{P}}}$ and the hash of parameter commitments $H_{C_x}$. $\mathcal{E}$ then sends $TX_p$ to confirm the $p'$ on blockchain before executing the MPT. $TX_p$ also deducts $q$ collateral of each party respectively before executing the MPT.
-Then, $\mathcal{E}$ goes to the \textit{execution stage}.
-Otherwise, if the settlement condition is still not satisfied and the time exceeds $t_n$, the negotiation of the $p$ failed and $\mathcal{E}$ stops the protocol.
+\textbf{\textit{1.2}}: If the collected acknowledgements satisfy the settlement condition\footnote{Settlement conditions of negotiation can be specified in $\mathcal{P}$, \eg, requiring specific parties joining \acrshort{mpt} or the number of parties exceeding a specific number.} specified in $p$, $\mathcal{E}$ creates a settled proposal $p'$. $p'$ expands $p$ by adding the addresses of parties $\bar{\bm P}$ and the array containing all parties' parameter commitments $C_x$.
+Then, $\mathcal{E}$ sends $TX_p$ to the blockchain to confirm $p'$.
+Additionally, $TX_p$ deducts $q$ collateral from each party and $n*q$ from the executor prior to executing \acrshort{mpt}.
+Finally, $\mathcal{E}$ enters the \textit{execution phase}.
+Otherwise, if the settlement condition is not satisfied and the duration exceeds $t_n$, the negotiation of $p$ fails, and $\mathcal{E}$ terminates the protocol.